 The best time of year to trap propolis is early Fall.
 During this time the bees are working hard to plug any cracks.

-When the trap is placed between the inner cover – on top of the highest super box.
+The trap is placed beneath the inner cover – on top of the highest super box.
 The colony often fills each cavity with bee glue.

 Once the trap is full, or before Winter cold arrives – remove it.
 After placing it in the freezer for a bit, bits of propolis will pop out when the trap is flexed.